 We are delighted to invite you to an event which will be held on Tuesday 25th of October at 17.00.

-The event will consist of an afternoon of discussion on whether the EU ready to engage with the current and future challenges of a fast-changing geopolitical environment.
+The event will consist of an afternoon of discussion on whether the EU is ready to engage with the current and future challenges of a fast-changing geopolitical environment with our distinguished speakers:

 This is event is public and will be held online.